Counseling Center Resources for Faculty and Staff

 Faculty and staff should take seriously students who say that they are contemplating suicide or who allude to details of how, when, or where they might commit suicide.
+Students sometimes make vague statements about wishing they "weren't here any more"; or they might refer to especially risky behavior that might be life threatening.
 If you suspect that a student may be suicidal, asking him or her about it will not increase the chances of a suicide attempt or encourage suicidal thoughts if they did not already exist.
 In fact, asking directly can be experienced as an expression of care and concern that can begin to decrease the suicide risk.
 In the case of a student who is feeling suicidal, an immediate referral is appropriate.
-Walk the student to the Counseling Center to talk with a counselor.
+If possible, the best practice is to accompany the student to the Counseling Center to talk with a counselor.
 If for some reason this is not possible, call us at x3130 to consult about the student.

 In some cases, the campus police may need to be called at x 3103 to escort the student to the Counseling Center or to a hospital emergency room.

 Actions that are inconsistent with a person's normal behavior may indicate that she or he is experiencing psychological distress.
 Withdrawal from usual social interaction, unwillingness to communicate, antisocial acts, spells of crying or outbursts of anger, unusual irritability, or marked changes in academic performance or appearance may be signs that the student could benefit from talking with a counselor.

 Anxiety and depression are two of the most common psychological problems that students experience.
 Each of these can be very debilitating if the problems are prolonged or severe.
 If a student's normal functioning is impaired, some kind of assistance is recommended.
 Depending on the severity, anxiety and depression can be treated with counseling and sometimes medication.